-Our ski-o's have been held in Gatineau park, Camp Fortune, Nakkertok Nordic , Riverfront Park (home of the Kanata Nordic ), Lac Beauchamp and Fitzroy Provincial Park (home of the West Carleton Nordic).
+Our ski-o's have been held in Gatineau park, Camp Fortune, Nakkertok Nordic , Wesley Clover Parks (home of Kanata Nordic ), Lac Beauchamp and Fitzroy Provincial Park (home of West Carleton Nordic).
 We have also held meets in Deep River in conjunction with their Silver Spoon event .

 We generally plan three or more cross country ski-o's and as snowshoeing becomes more popular in the area, that finds its way into our schedule as well.
 We have a map of the canal which has been used for fun events.

 As these events are very weather dependent be sure to check back often throughout the season for additions, cancellations or rescheduling.
 Notification of any cancellation or rescheduling will be posted by 8:30 on the morning of an event.